 - You can now get it at only $49.00 which is less than 40% of the original price using the code RETRO80!

-Without further ado, let us jump right in on how to Build Your Own Raspberry Pi 4 Retro Game Console using Retropie.
+Without further ado, let us jump right in on how to Build Your Own Raspberry Pi 4 Retro Game Console using Retropie manually.

 What is RetroPie?

-- RetroPie builds upon Raspbian, EmulationStation, RetroArch and other projects which allow you to turn your Raspberry Pi not only to a retro-gaming station, but also as an awesome one stop entertainment system.
+- For those that do not know what is Retropie, RetroPie builds upon Raspbian, EmulationStation, RetroArch and other projects which allow you to turn your Raspberry Pi not only to a retro-gaming station, but also as an awesome one-stop entertainment system.